Hoosiers chasing elusive 6th win but not talking bowl bid

 If so, Ramsey would get a chance to do something neither he nor the Hoosiers achieved the last two years — win No. 6.

-“It’s a little different dynamic than we have been in the last two years,” Allen said.
+“It’s a little different dynamic than we have been in the last two years,” Tom Allen said.
 “But you talk to any of our players, there’s no mention of winning six.
 Obviously you win the next game, you win your sixth game and we understand what all that means.
 But to me the objective is for us to be at our very best and play our best football in Lincoln, Nebraska.”

 AP College Football Writer Eric Olson in Lincoln, Nebraska, also contributed to this report.